 - New Brunswick.
 Please read THIS.

 - Yukon.
-To practice in this territory, you need to have a current full license in another Province or Territory of Canada that is a party to the Agreement on Internal Trade, your LMCC, and a certificate or fellowship from any of the following bodies: the Royal College of Physicians and Surgeons of Canada, the Collège des médecins du Québec (on or after October 16, 2007), or the College of Family Physicians of Canada.
+To practice in this territory, you need to have a current full license in another Province or Territory of Canada that is a party to the Agreement on Internal Trade, your LMCC, and a certificate or fellowship from any of the following bodies: the Royal College of Physicians and Surgeons of Canada or The Collège des médecins du Québec (on or after October 16, 2007), or the College of Family Physicians of Canada.
 Please read more HERE.
 Download the Yukon pathway to recognition HERE.

 - Nunavut.
 Contracts are only being offered at present to family physicians with full, unrestricted registration in other Canadian jurisdictions and those who are active members of the College of Family Physicians of Canada.
 Preference is given to family physicians holding the CCFP designation.
 Please read more HERE.